 People with drug addictions are also likely to experience intense withdrawal symptoms when the substance is not available or when they attempt to stop using.
 Withdrawal can range widely depending on how heavily the individual uses the drug and what kinds of substances they use.
 The process is often unpleasant and even dangerous.
 A medical detoxification process is the safest way to mitigate drug withdrawal.

-In fact, these two terms may be retired in the near future.
 Many mental health professionals and addiction specialists no longer specify between abuse and addiction.
 Instead, they define addiction based on different levels of severity that are characterized by a person's relationship with drugs.

-Additionally, healthcare reform and evolving policies regarding addiction treatment are making it easier for clients to find the care they need.
-With greater access to healthcare services, more people are finding accurate diagnoses for both addiction and co-occurring conditions and getting individualized treatment plans that help them succeed.
+Additionally, health care reform and evolving policies regarding addiction treatment are making it easier for clients to find the care they need.
+With greater access to health care services, more people are finding accurate diagnoses for both addiction and co-occurring conditions and getting individualized treatment plans that help them succeed.

 The benefit of differentiating between drug abuse and addiction is that determining the severity of your drug use makes it easier to find a successful treatment.
 While counseling or support groups may be enough for those in the early stages of substance abuse, more severe addictions typically require detox and inpatient substance use treatment.